View ASN program outcomes

 The demand for qualified nurses has risen markedly in recent years with growth expected to continue over the next decade or more.
-In fact, the U.S. Bureau of Labor Statistics expect the Registered Nurse (RN) workforce to grow by 526,000 by 2022, with an additional 525,000 job openings for the replacement of retiring nurses.
+In fact, the U.S. Bureau of Labor Statistics predicts the Registered Nurse (RN) workforce to grow by 371,500 between 2018 and 2028.

 Nursing department philosophy

-Teaching is accomplished through deliberate acts and interventions to promote learning, using planned objectives and outcomes needed to prepare the graduate with knowledge, information, understanding, and skills.
+Teaching within the Nursing Department is accomplished through deliberate acts and interventions to promote learning, using planned objectives and outcomes needed to prepare the graduate with knowledge, information, understanding and skills.

 Associate of Science in Nursing (ASN)

 For those who want to qualify as an RN.